 - Responsibility lies with the cloud hosting provider

-- It’s safe to use thanks to cyclical back-ups, constant support and experienced administrators
+- It’s safe to use thanks to periodical back-ups, constant support and experienced administrators

 - It’s cheaper than other solutions, considering all the costs connected with maintaining infrastructure

 Wait a minute!
-Where is Azure in all of that?
+What does Azure have to do with all of that?

-In case you don’t know, Microsoft Azure is a cloud computing service that has been created by Microsoft.
+In case you don’t know, Microsoft Azure is a cloud computing service created by Microsoft.
 It is meant for building, testing, deploying and managing applications and services.
 In short, it is a service that we can use to host our software.

 Let’s say that we have decided to go with Azure.